vsallaberry/privgold-pandora/README.md

 * catalina

 * Experimental non-tested build for macOS BigSur or later with arm64 (apple M1).
-* Experimental build for linux-x86_64 (tested on a macbook with freshly installed debian9)
+* Experimental build for linux-x86\_64 (tested on a macbook with freshly installed debian9), on debian11 with wayland and X11, on debian10 with Xorg and nvidia drivers.
 * Experimental build for linux-i386 (not tested)
-* Experimental build for Windows-x86_64 (tested with windows 10 & 7 in Virtual Machines)
+* Experimental build for Windows-x86\_64 (tested with windows 10 & 7 in Virtual Machines, on Win7)
-* Experimental build for Windows-i386 (32 bits, tested with windows XP 32 bits, 10 & 7 in Virtual Machines)
+* Experimental build for Windows-i386 (32 bits, tested with windows XP 32 bits, 10 & 7
+  in Virtual Machines, and on WinXP32)

 * MacOS:
-  + supported architectures are i386, x86_64, arm64.
+  + supported architectures are i386, x86\_64, arm64.
   + open the APP with alt (option) key pressed in order to run SETUP.